 Chengdu is the capital of Sichuan Province (southwest China), and is known as the hometown of giant pandas.
 The city is also the home of Sichuan cuisine, one of the four main traditional Chinese cuisines.

-Historically, the city was a pioneer in several areas related to gastronomy in China, such as having the first food museum, the first cultural tea centre, the first brewery and the first city in the country to have a professional chef.
+Historically, the city was a pioneer in several areas related to gastronomy in China, such as having the first food museum, the first cultural tea center, the first brewery, and the first city in the country to have a professional chef.

 Panama City, Panama (2017)

-Panama’s capital, with 1.7 million inhabitants, Panama City is located between the Pacific Ocean and the rain forest of Darien, characterized by a rich biodiversity and marine ecosystem.
+Panama’s capital, with 1.7 million inhabitants, Panama City is located between the Pacific Ocean and the rainforest of Darien, characterized by rich biodiversity and marine ecosystem.
 This led to the development of a gastronomic history based on diverse cultures and natural resources.

 Cochabamba, Bolivia (2017)